Simplified communication and collaboration

-Teams supports a portfolio of desk phones for customers who require a traditional phone experience.
+Teams supports a portfolio of desk phones for customers requiring a traditional phone experience.

 There are two offers for small and medium-sized businesses.
 Teams Phone with Calling Plan combines a phone system and a domestic calling plan.

-Teams Phone Standard without a calling plan provides a phone system which requires a calling plan from a service provider.
+Teams Phone Standard without a calling plan provides a phone system that requires a calling plan from a service provider.

 The product features and experience are the same across the offers for small and medium-sized businesses and enterprises.
 Pricing and availability may differ.

-Teams Phone with Calling Plan bundle is a cloud-based phone system that enables users to make, receive, and transfer calls to and from landlines and mobile phones on the public switched telephone network (PSTN) in Teams.
-Teams Phone with Calling Plan includes a phone system and a domestic calling plan—available in 31 markets.
+Teams Phone with Calling Plan package is a cloud-based phone system that enables users to make, receive, and transfer calls to and from landlines and mobile phones on the PSTN in Teams.
+Teams Phone with Calling Plan includes a phone system and a domestic calling plan—available in 35 markets.

 Teams Phone with Calling Plan is designed for small and medium-sized businesses and enterprise customers using Microsoft 365 that are seeking a modern phone system.
 Teams Phone with Calling Plan can be added onto Microsoft Teams Essentials or Microsoft 365 subscriptions that include Microsoft Teams.
-Qualifying plans include Microsoft 365 Business Basic, Business Standard, Business Premium, E3, or A3; Office 365 F3, E1, E3, A1, or A3; and Teams Essentials with Azure AD Identity.5
+Qualifying plans include Microsoft 365 Business Basic, Business Standard, Business Premium, E3, or A3; Office 365 F3, E1, E3, A1, or A3; and Teams Essentials with Azure Active Directory Identity.10

 Teams Phone with Calling Plan includes a phone system and a domestic calling plan.
 Learn more.